COVID-19-electronic-health-system/.github/CONTRIBUTING.md

 5. [Create and checkout new branch](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-branches) in your local project to start making changes. e.g. `git checkout -b <branch-name>`
 _Note: the `-b` is only required when first creating the branch (combines `git checkout` and `git branch`)_
-6. If working on the Corona-tracker app specifically, review and follow the documentation for the [Front End Configuration]() or [Back End Configuration]() depending on the type of changes you intend to make.
+6. If working on the CoronaTracker app specifically, review and follow the documentation for the [Front End Configuration](https://github.com/COVID-19-electronic-health-system/Corona-tracker/tree/master/client) or [Back End Configuration](https://github.com/COVID-19-electronic-health-system/Corona-tracker/tree/master/server) depending on the type of changes you intend to make.
 7. Make changes in your local project, including adding files or updating existing code.
 8. Add the changed files and create a commit message describing the changes. e.g. `git add README.md` or `git add -A` for all changed files